diab-ma/linkedlens/README.md

 ## AI providers

 You need to pick one to use LinkedLens.
-Both work the same way classification-wise, so it just comes down to what you prefer.
+Both work the same way classification-wise, so it comes down to what you prefer.

 **Google Gemini**

 Free tier available.
 Fast.
 Simple to set up.
-Get an API key from Google and you're done.
-Best if you don't want to pay anything.
+Get an API key from Google AI studio and you're done.

 **OpenRouter**

 Pay-per-use, so you'll be charged based on what you use.
 You can pick which AI model you want to run.
-Best if you want more flexibility or want to try different models.

 ---

 ## Troubleshooting